 What if I need emergency transportation?

-• A “ground ambulance” travels by road.
+• A “ground ambulance” which travels by road.

-When you call 911, an emergency dispatcher will send the closest available ambulance, which may or may not be part of your health insurance plan’s network.
+When you call 911, an emergency dispatcher will send the closest available ambulance, which may or may not be part of your insurance network.
 Because you don’t get to choose the ambulance company — and because requesting an ambulance often means you’re preoccupied with your actual emergency — you may be surprised to later receive an out-of-network ambulance bill.

 The No Surprises Act is a national law that protects you from out-of-network “surprise medical bills” from air ambulances, but not from ground ambulances.